Divorce Nebraska Custody

 • How to contact the child on telephone?

-The Parenting Act in Divorce Nebraska Custody
+The Parenting Act during a Divorce Custody in Nebraska

 • In some contested cases, the parenting plan might need mediation

-• The voluntary use of mediation to develop a parenting plan has been promoted by this Act
+• The voluntary use of mediation to develop a parenting plan has been promoted by this act

 • Parents who have custody and parenting time issues must undergo a parenting education course

-• This Act provides the definition of the distinction between joint physical custody and joint legal custody as acknowledged by the court
+• This act provides the definition of the distinction between joint physical custody and joint legal custody as acknowledged by the court

 • Protection of victims of neglect and abuse